Regency Centers Invites You to Join Its First Quarter 2023 Earnings Conference Call

-/EIN News/ -- JACKSONVILLE, Fla., March 30, 2023 (GLOBE NEWSWIRE) -- Regency Centers Corporation (The “Company”) (NASDAQ: REG) will announce its First Quarter 2023 earnings results on Thursday, May 4, 2023, after the market closes.
-The Company’s earnings release and supplemental information package will be posted on the Investor Relations section of the Company’s website – investors.regencycenters.com.
+JACKSONVILLE, Fla., March 30, 2023 (GLOBE NEWSWIRE) -- Regency Centers Corporation (The "Company") REG will announce its First Quarter 2023 earnings results on Thursday, May 4, 2023, after the market closes.
+The Company's earnings release and supplemental information package will be posted on the Investor Relations section of the Company's website – investors.regencycenters.com.
 The Company will host an earnings conference call on Friday, May 5, 2023, at 11:00 a.m.
 ET.

 |First Quarter 2023 Earnings Conference Call